mrCamelCode/potami/core/readme.md

 At a high level, context is simply app-specific information that's associated with a specific request.
 When a request enters the server, Potami creates a place to store context values and associates it with that request.
 Your application code may create `Context` objects, which you'll use to define a default value for that context.
 You'll also use that instance to get/set that context's value in the relevant scope.

 Both entry and controller middleware may set and get context at any point.
+A `RequestHandler` in a controller may only get context.

+> **Why Can't You Set Context in a `RequestHandler`?**
+>
-A `RequestHandler` in a controller may only get context at any point. `RequestHandler`s aren't provided a function to set context because they're the end of the line for request processing.
+> `RequestHandler`s aren't provided a function to set context because they're the end of the line for request processing.
 There's no other stage of request processing that would access context they've set, so setting context at that stage would be pointless.
+Therefore, instead of telling you a bunch of rules and then giving you the power to easily break them, Potami just doesn't make the feature available where it doesn't make sense to be.

 The value you get when you get context depends on the scope you're currently in.
+You can think of there being two scopes: **global and controller**.

+> **Note**
+>
-You can think of there being two scopes: global and controller.
-The "global" scope is global in the sense that it's global to the request, not to the application.
+> The "global" scope is global in the sense that it's global to the request, not to the application.
 You cannot access a request's context information from another request.
+When you get context, you're always getting the context associated to the request being handled.

 If you get/set context in entry middleware, the scope is "global".
 If no global value was set previously for the request, the context's default value is given when getting that context.

 If you get/set context in a controller's middleware, the scope is "controller".
 If you get context in a `RequestHandler` or a controller's middleware, you'll get that context's controller-scoped value.
-If no controller-scoped value was set in that controller's middleware, Potami looks to the value for the global scope.
+If no controller-scoped value was set in that controller's middleware, Potami looks to the global scope for the value.
 If a value exists, it's given.
 If it doesn't, the context's default value is given.

 Finally, if you set context twice in the same scope, the second set overwrites the first.